wintercooled/flask-api-wrapper-for-gdk/README.md

 Permission to call the API is protected by the API requiring an authorization token in the request's header.
 Set these within `config.py`.
 You can add more permission roles in `api.py` if nedded and then include the token in `config.py`.

+WARNING: Remember than you must amend the authorization tokens in config.py so nobody else knows what they are!

 Only get and post permissions are included here by way of example.